rockjava/intellij-mybatis-plugin/README.md

 * Support completion of jdbc type in mapper xml
 * Support completion of referencing to select statement in mapper xml
 * Support switching between java type and alias in mapper xml using intention keystroke
+* Generate columns of single table with specified alias using intention keystroke
+    * To insert a ',' at the beginning of the generated columns, set the alias like ',yourAlias' (Quote is not required)
+    * To insert a ',' at the end of the generated columns, set the alias like 'yourAlias,' (Quote is not required)
+    * To insert a ',' at both start and end of the generated columns, set the alias like ',yourAlias,' (Quote is not required)
 * Mapper parameter auto completion in xml while editing sql
     * \#{yourParameter}
     * @Param annotation based